sgodzheva/zoho-tests-selenium/src/Zoho.Tests.Selenium/Tests/Payments/_TestCases.md

 A "Refund History" section should appear on the active payment receipt.
 In the "All Received Payments" Table the "Unused Amount" for the payment should be "0".

+# TC-4 Test downloading a payment receipt
+Preconditions:
+The user has an account and is logged in.
+There should be an already created customer ("Individual") There should be an already created payment receipt for that customer.

+Test Case Steps:
+- Open the "Payments Received" page: https://invoice.zohocloud.ca/app/110000477898#/paymentsreceived
+- Select the payment receipt from the table by clicking on it
+- Click on the "Print/PDF" button form the navigation
+- Select the "PDF" option

+Expected Result:
+The ".pdf" document should be present in the "Downloads" folder on the computer (e.g. "C:\Users\admin\Downloads")